xcore/doc_tips_and_tricks/doc/parsing-bit-streams.rst

 patterns such as ``00100'' are impossible.
 In this case many of the above states are illegal and can be covered by a single ERROR state.

-Note that the BRU instruction jumps over $n$ 16-bit instructions, and that all entries in the jumptable should hence be short instructions.
+Note that the BRU instruction jumps over *n* 16-bit instructions, and that all entries in the jumptable should hence be short instructions.
 Hence they have been specified as being \lstinline+BLRF_u10+ instructions.